top of page

 Malvertising refers to the use of online ads for malicious purposes.
 A prime example occurred when the PlayStation 5 was first released.
 Due to its high demand and limited availability, hackers saw an opportunity to exploit the situation.
 Several malicious ads appeared on Google searches, designed to resemble official sites.
 However, these ads led users to counterfeit websites created by criminals to steal user credentials and credit card information.

-Although Google tries to monitor its ads, hackers can sometimes keep their ads active for hours or even days before they are detected.
-These ads look just like any other sponsored search ad on Google.
+Google works to monitor its ads, but hackers can sometimes keep their fake ads online for hours or even days before they are found.
+These ads often look just like regular sponsored search ads.

-Malvertising isn’t limited to Google.
-It can also appear on popular websites that have been hacked or on social media feeds.
+Malvertising doesn't just happen on Google.
+It can also show up on popular websites that have been hacked or in your social media feed.

 Tips to Safeguard Against Malicious Ads